jpmorganchase/onyx-ssi-sdk/src/services/holder/README.md

 ### Create DID

 To claim a Verifiable Credential from an Issuer, a Holder needs to identify themselves with a DID.
-To create a Verifiable Presentation to present to a Verifier, the Holder needs to sign the requested Verifiable Credentials with its private key that corresponds to its DID.
+To create a Verifiable Presentation(VP) to present to a Verifier, the Holder needs to sign the requested Verifiable Credentials with its private key that corresponds to its DID.

 The SDK provides functionality to create a DID.
 Options available are did:key or did:ethr.